opencord/cord/docs/install_pod.md

 ### Physical Configuration

-A full POD includes a ToR management switch, four fabric switches, and three standard x86 servers.
+A full POD includes a Top-of-Rack (ToR) management switch, four fabric switches, and three standard x86 servers.
 The following figure does not show access devices or any upstream connectivity to the metro network; those details are included later in this section.